ldv-klever/klever/docs/dev.rst

    weren't tested, below all settings are given for version 4.5.3).
 #.
 Follow installation instructions provided at that site.
 #.
 Activate the PyCharm license.
 #.
-Specify your preferences until the "Welcome to PyCharm" window.
+Specify your preferences at the "Welcome to PyCharm" window.

 .. note:: At least on openSUSE 13.2 it's required to specify :envvar:`JDK_HOME`, e.g.
           :file:`/usr/lib64/jvm/java-1.8.0-openjdk-1.8.0/jre/`.

 Setting project
 ^^^^^^^^^^^^^^^

 At the "Welcome to PyCharm" window:

 #. :menuselection:`Open`.
 #.
-Specify the path to :file:`Omega`.
+Specify the path to :file:`Omega` or :file:`Psi`.
 #. :menuselection:`OK`.

 Configuring the Python interpreter